kwikwag/psyh/README.md

 # psyh

-Common Linux commands implementated in Python.
+Common Linux commands implemented in Python.

 My idea is to create simple Python methods that emulate the behavior of some common Linux command line utlities.
 I started with `grep`.